AmosRAncell/PLUSWIND/README.md

 ## Miscallaneous Notes:

 * In all code, the term ISO refers to both ISOs and RTOs
+* **How to cite/acknowledge:** We want anyone to use the code here freely and, if the scripts in this repository play an important role in your research/work, please consider acknowledging it via the citation **insert full citation when published**.

 ## Brief description of scripts